Engaging Education: Facing History in Urban Schools

 After five years as a program associate for Memphis-area students and educators, Becton began to focus his work more specifically on urban education.
 He began to explore how Facing History could bring its content and teaching methods more deeply into inner-city schools and the ways in which inner-city youth and educators could benefit from that.
 “Facing History has always worked deeply in urban schools,” he said.
 “Facing History says all students can do critical thinking, all students can lead.
 Every voice in the classroom matters, not just the AP student, not just the student council representative, but every kid.
 This approach is important in any learning environment, not just in urban education.
 But if we continue to fail to educate our most vulnerable children, the consequences are very grave.
 We have to reach these children.”

 Today, Facing History works with schools in inner-cities from Boston to Los Angeles, and around the world in urban areas like London, Kigali, Toronto, and Mexico City.
 The organization has active partnerships with schools of education at universities like DePaul in Chicago and New York University.
-And in November, 2012, Facing History will host “Engaging Education: Rethinking Learning, Teaching, and Achievement in Urban Schools” a full-day conference.
-Held in Memphis, the conference will bring together practitioners, scholars, students, families, and community members and will include a keynote address from Dr. Claude M. Steele, a preeminent social psychologist and dean of the School of Education at Stanford University whose research focuses on race, identity, education, and achievement.
-The conference also includes a Community Conversation featuring activist and actress Sonja Sohn from HBO’s critically acclaimed series The Wire.
+And in November, 2012, Facing History hosted “Engaging Education: Rethinking Learning, Teaching, and Achievement in Urban Schools” a full-day conference.
+Held in Memphis, the conference brought together practitioners, scholars, students, families, and community members and included a keynote address from Dr. Claude M. Steele, a preeminent social psychologist and dean of the School of Education at Stanford University whose research focuses on race, identity, education, and achievement.
+The conference also included a Community Conversation featuring activist and actress Sonja Sohn from HBO’s critically acclaimed series The Wire.

 The conference is part of Facing History’s Urban Civic Learning Lab, an initiative launched in 2012 with a generous grant from the Rita Allen Foundation.
 The aim of the initiative is to engage in meaningful discussion and exploration of the history and future of urban education.
 Drawing from Facing History’s existing work with small schools, its Digital Media Innovation Network, district-wide partnership initiatives, and robust community programs, the initiative will analyze successful learning methods and academic interventions in historically underserved urban schools in order to best support and revitalize educators and engage students in rich, relevant learning opportunities.